lynaghk/zmq-async/README.markdown

 # ZeroMQ Async

 ZeroMQ is a message-oriented socket system that supports many communication styles (request/reply, publish/subscribe, fan-out, &c.) on top of many transport layers with bindings to many languages.
-This is a Clojure ZeroMQ interface built on core.async channels.
+However, ZeroMQ sockets are not thread safe.

-ZeroMQ sockets are not thread safe, so to support concurrent usage one typically resorts to locks or dedicated threads that expose sockets to the rest of your application via queues.
+Concurrent usage typically requires explicit locking or dedicated threads that expose sockets to the rest of your application via queues.
-This library does that behind the scenes for you so you don't have to think about it, associating ZeroMQ sockets with thread-safe core.async channels.
+This library does that behind the scenes for you, pumping messages between ZeroMQ sockets and core.async channels.

 ## Quick start